bturcotte82/SlackRedPanda/README.md

 If so, aren't you just _yearning_ for a tool that would allow you to observe every minute change in user engagement, community health, and recent messages? 👀

-Furthermore - don't you wish you could see the metrics changing live, right in front of your face? 👀
+Furthermore - don't you wish you could sit in front of a computer screen and watch the metrics change live before your eyes?! 👀

 Look no further!

-This simple application allows you to quickly and locally deploy a live Slack Community Dashboard that updates anytime a user in your workspace sends a message, joins the workspace, or interacts with other users.
+This simple application allows you to quickly and locally deploy a Slack Community Dashboard that updates anytime a user in your workspace sends a message, joins the workspace, or interacts with other users.

 These continuously updated metrics are:

-- Total Messages
+- **Total Messages**
-- Rolling 30-Day Message count
+- **Rolling 30-Day Message count**
-- Rolling 30-day New User count
+- **Rolling 30-day New User count**
-- Commmunity Health Score (proprietary algorithm)
+- **Commmunity Health Score** (proprietary algorithm)
-- Recent Activity (with hyperlinks to the user's profile)
+- **Recent Activity** (with hyperlinks to the user's profile)
-- Engagement leaderboard (top contributors over 30 day period)
+- **Engagement leaderboard** (top contributors over 30 day period)

 The application is designed to run from your CLI in your local environment.

 Here's a map of how the data is produced, consumed, and displayed on the frontend:

 ![image-2](https://github.com/user-attachments/assets/36a2abb3-43b4-489b-ab2d-28d38e5fe57b)